TJVering/EDUGraphAPI/README.md

 **DataSyncRecord** data model is used to persistent deltaLinks.

-Below is the logs generated by the SyncData WebJob:
+Below is the log generated by the SyncData WebJob:

 ![](Images/sync-data-web-job-log.png)

 ### Filters

-In the **/Infrastructure** folder of the web project.
-There are several FilterAttributes.
+In the **/Infrastructure** folder of the web project, there are several FilterAttributes.

 **EduAuthorizeAttribute**

 This is an authorization filter, inherited from AuthorizeAttribute.

-It was created because that the web app is configured with multi-authentications and it could not redirect to the correct login page when unauthorized.
+It was created to allow the web app to redirect users to the proper login page in our multi-authentication-method scenario.

 We overrided the **HandleUnauthorizedRequest** method to redirect the user to /Account/Login: